-Assumed initial public offering price per share \$[ 1 Net tangible book value per share before the formation transactions and this - offering (1) \$[ ] Decrease in pro forma net tangible book value per share attributable to the formation transactions (2) (\$[ ]) Increase in pro forma net tangible book value per share attributable to this offering (3) \$ [ ] Pro forma net tangible book value per share after the formation transaction and this offering (4) \$[ ] Dilution in pro forma net tangible book value per share to new investors (5) \$[ 1
+Assumed initial public offering price per share \$5.25 Net tangible book value per share before the formation transactions and this offering (1) \$(0.90) Increase in pro forma net tangible book value per share attributable to the formation transactions (2) \$ 2.79 Increase in pro forma net tangible book value per share attributable to this offering (3) \$ 1.72 Pro forma net tangible book value per share after the formation transaction and this offering (4) \$3.61 Dilution in pro forma net tangible book value per share to new investors (5) \$1.64

-- (1) Net tangible book value per share of our common stock before the formation transactions and this offering is determined by dividing the net tangible book value based on March 31, 2012 net book value of tangible assets (consisting of total assets less intangible assets, which are comprised of deferred financing and leasing costs, acquired above-market leases and acquired in-place lease value, net of liabilities to be assumed, excluding acquired below-market leases) of our Predecessor by the number of shares of our common stock held by Prior Investors after this offering, assuming the exchange for shares of our common stock on a one-for-one basis of the common units to be issued in connection with the formation transactions. - (2) The decrease in pro forma net tangible book value per share of our common stock attributable to our formation transactions, but before this offering, is determined by dividing the difference between (a) the pro forma net tangible book value before our formation transactions and this offering and (b) the pro forma net tangible book value after our formation transactions and before this offering, by the number of shares of our common stock held by Prior Investors after this offering, assuming the exchange for shares of our common stock on a one-for-one basis of the common units to be issued in connection with the formation transactions. - (3) The increase in pro forma net tangible book value per share attributable to this offering is determined by subtracting (a) the sum of (i) the net tangible book value per share before the formation transactions and this offering (see note (1) above) and (ii) the decrease in pro forma net tangible book value per share attributable to our formation transactions (see note (2) above) from (b) the pro forma net tangible book value per share attributable to our formation transactions (see note (4) below).

-shares of our common stock

-shares of our common stock

-- (4) Based on pro forma net tangible book value of approximately \$ million divided by the sum of and common units to be outstanding after this offering (excluding units held by us), not including (a) available for issuance under our 2012 Share Incentive Plan. - (5) Dilution is determined by subtracting pro forma net tangible book value per share of our common stock after giving effect to the formation transactions and this offering from the initial public offering price paid by a new investor for a share of our common stock.
+- (1) Net tangible book value per share of our common stock before the formation transactions and this offering is determined by dividing the net tangible book value based on June 30, 2012 net book value of tangible assets (consisting of total assets less intangible assets, which are comprised of deferred financing and leasing costs, acquired above-market leases and acquired in-place lease value, net of liabilities to be assumed, excluding acquired below-market leases) of our Predecessor by the number of shares of our common stock held by its investors after this offering, assuming the exchange for shares of our common stock on a one-for-one basis of the common units to be issued in connection with the formation transactions. - (2) The increase in pro forma net tangible book value per share of our common stock attributable to our formation transactions, but before this offering, is determined by dividing the difference between (a) the pro forma net tangible book value before our formation transactions and this offering and (b) the pro forma net tangible book value after our formation transactions and before this offering, by the number of shares of our common stock held by Prior Investors of the Ownership Entities after this offering, assuming the exchange for shares of our common stock on a one-for-one basis of the common units to be issued in connection with the formation transactions. - (3) The increase in pro forma net tangible book value per share attributable to this offering is determined by subtracting (a) the sum of (i) the net tangible book value per share before the formation transactions and this offering (see note (1) above) and (ii) the decrease in pro forma net tangible book value per share attributable to our formation transactions (see note (2) above) from (b) the pro forma net tangible book value per share after our formation transactions and this offering (see note (4) below). - (4) Based on pro forma net tangible book value of approximately \$18.1 million divided by the sum of 5,019,521 shares of our common stock and common units to be outstanding after this offering (excluding units held by us), not including (a) 500,000 shares of our common stock available for issuance under our 2012 Share Incentive Plan. - (5) Dilution is determined by subtracting pro forma net tangible book value per share of our common stock after giving effect to the formation transactions and this offering from the initial public offering price paid by a new investor for a share of our common stock.